ipython/ipython/docs/source/interactive/nbconvert.rst

 * ``--to slides``

   This generates a Reveal.js HTML slideshow.
   It must be served by an HTTP server.
 The easiest way to do this is adding ``--post serve`` on the command-line.
 The ``serve`` post-processor proxies Reveal.js requests to a CDN if no local Reveal.js library is present.
-  For low connectivity environments, just place the Reveal.js library in the same directory where your_talk.slides.html is located or point to another directory using the ``--reveal-prefix`` alias.
+  To make slides that don't require an internet connection, just place the Reveal.js library in the same directory where your_talk.slides.html is located, or point to another directory using the ``--reveal-prefix`` alias.

 * ``--to markdown``